LUKE’S INFANCY NARRATIVE

 A precise date would not have been required by Matthew’s audience in Jerusalem just after the Resurrection.
 Everyone would have possessed a general knowledge of the period.
 But Luke, writing twenty or so years later in Asia, would feel it necessary to be more precise and explain how Jesus, a Nazarene, came to be born in Bethlehem.
 His account provided this information and added the less important information that he was lying in a manger because the Inn was crowded.
 He also reports the visit of the shepherds.
 These details do not conflict with those provided by Matthew.

 According to tradition, Mary, following the death of Jesus, lived at Ephesus in Asia.
 We know that Luke spent much of his time in the same area.
 Even if Mary lived elsewhere, Luke would have been permitted to see visit her.
 Considering the detailed and intimate nature of the nativity story, it is not difficult to conclude that he obtained his information from Mary, especially as he mentions her memory twice (Luke 2: 19 and 2: 51).

 The call of John the Baptist for repentance persisted for a generation or so after his murder.
 Many of his followers came to accept Jesus, but others claimed John was equal to, or even greater than Jesus.
 In telling of the visit of Gabriel to Zechariah and Elizabeth, and the birth of John the Baptist, Luke was providing powerful facts to support the Christian argument that John was doing no more than preparing the way for Jesus.

-Markans sometimes claim the infancy narratives are composed in the midrash form of Hebrew popular legend based on the reuse of Scriptures.
-Yet there is not a trace of midrash in the early life of the church.
-What some claim is Midrash would often be better described as typology.
+Markans sometimes claim these narratives are composed in the midrash form of Hebrew popular legend based on reused Scriptures.
+Yet there is no trace of midrash in the early life of the church.
+What some claim is midrash would often be better described as typology.